What is Air France policy on carry-on allowance?

 Each passenger traveling on an Air France flight is entitled to a free checked baggage allowance that corresponds to carriage in the hold, at no extra charge, of a quantity of baggage limited by number, weight and dimensions.
 The free baggage allowance is determined based on the destination and the fare paid.

-As an exception, the MiNi fare (available for travel flights within France and between France and Europe, North Africa, or Israel, in the Economy cabin) does not include any checked baggage allowance.
-For passengers who have purchased MiNi price tickets, transporting checked baggage is a paid option only:
+As an exception, the Light or Basic fare does not include any checked baggage allowance.
+For passengers who have purchased Light or Basic price tickets, transporting checked baggage is a paid option only:

 Which baggage policies apply when my itinerary includes a codeshare flight?